NDCLab/brainBox/brainy-ideas/readAloud-valence-jess/readme.md

 Emotion has moderator effects on cognition and behavior, with processing advantages often seen for valenced (positive/negative) words presented visually relative to neutral and, once stimuli are corrected for unprimed response times, improved processing for positive over negative targets.
 Additional effects have been seen for positive stimuli with N400 amplitudes and strategies used for memorization.
 Some highlights of the lit review include:

+- slower processing of negative stimuli (versus positive) as seen by:
+    - slower response times on negative target words in lexical decision tasks when a consistent measure is used to rate valence (Estes and Adelman (2008))
+    - slower response times on negative target words in lexical decision tasks when valence x frequency effects are corrected for in post-hoc analyses (Kuperman et al. (2014))
-- slower processing of negative stimuli (versus positive) as seen by slower response times on negative target words in lexical decision tasks with stimuli that have been matched for response time on unprimed lexical decision tasks (Kazanas and Altarriba (2015a, 2015b))
+    - slower response times on negative target words in lexical decision tasks with stimuli that have been matched for response time on unprimed lexical decision tasks (Kazanas and Altarriba (2015a, 2015b))
 - positive primes in lexical decision tasks ostensibly cause spreading activation in the semantic network, thereby shortening response time for related target words but slowing response for unrelated target words; negative primes seem to cause an emotional reaction inhibition that precludes any change in response time for related/unrelated targets but enables faster processing for unrelated targets than a positive prime, with its larger network activation (Sass et al. (2012))
 - N400 amplitudes are believed to index the activation of semantic knowledge structures, with larger N400 amplitudes for mood-incongruent words (Chung et al. (1996) as mentioned in Kiefer et al. (2007))
 - smaller N400 amplitudes for pleasant v. unpleasant adjectives in silent reading, which may indicate that pleasant words are semantically-integrated more easily, possibly as a result of congruency with default, mildly positive mood states (Herbert et al. (2008))